robert-bills/maker-projects/headset-hook/README.md

 ## 💬 Reflections

 This project isn’t flashy.
 It didn’t require fancy CAD tricks or complex assemblies.
 But it solved a real problem with a design I could trust and iterate on quickly.

+I have since updated the design methods in the FreeCAD file, but didn't print out a new hook.
+I recently generated a mesh file for those who just want to print their own.
+The dimensions are available in the FreeCAD file.
+I may generate new specification sheets for these projects for those that are looking to print a working model quickly.

 It’s a good reminder that: